AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading (and maybe a textbook or two) :)

 ## Currently Reading
-* The Wanderers, Meg Howrey
+* The Uninhabitable Earth: Life After Warming, David Wallace-Wells
 * Introduction to Linear Optimization, Dimitris Bertsimas & John N. Tsitsiklis
   * I read half of this one in an LPs course so at some point I want to read the other half

 ## The Backlog
 * Fierce Kingdom, Gin Phillips
-* The Uninhabitable Earth: Life After Warming, David Wallace-Wells
 * The Wonder, Emma Donoghue
 * The Starless Sea, Erin Morgenstern
 * Educated, Tara Westover